c4tom/DreamDevBox/docs/autostart/autostarting-nodejs-apps.rst

 .. code-block:: bash
    :caption: autostart/myscript.sh

-   su -c "cd /shared/httpd/my-node/src; pm2 start index.js" -l devilbox
+   su -c "cd /shared/httpd/my-node/src; pm2 start index.js" -l dreamdevbox

-* The whole command is wrapped into ``su`` to ensure the application will be started as the user ``devilbox``.
+* The whole command is wrapped into ``su`` to ensure the application will be started as the user ``dreamdevbox``.
 * ``cd`` tells it to you enter the directory where ``index.js`` can be found
 * And finally |ext_lnk_tool_pm2| will take care about starting up your javascript file.